The Council

 Register of interests

 I worked in our local Pharmacy for eight years.
-I volunteer at Radstock Museum as a Steward meeting and greeting.
-Also on the Education team helping children to learn the areas history.
+I volunteer at Radstock Museum on the Education team helping children to learn the area's history.

 I would be happy to concentrate on things to the improve the future of the village for everyone.
 Planning for new homes or parks, gardens or the environment I will find interesting."